 Social

 Artificial propagation also affects us humans, it benefits the social world.
 As stated in the environment section, the more plants growing, the more oxygen is released.
 Oxygen is a very crucial element in this world.
 Without oxygen, humans will not be able to live.
 Oxygen isn’t the only thing that is produced, using artificial propagation will also increase the amount of fruit.
 Since the plants grown by artificial propagation grow faster than the ones using seeds, the fruits will also be obtained faster.
 This way the people will have a better supply of food.
 Not to mention how the grower of the new plant can grow the plant with the desired characteristics.
-This is splendid because it will be more efficient for the grower.
 The grower can grow what is required.
 This proves that artificial propagation really aids the people’s welfare.

 Economic

 Eventhough artificial propagation is about an alternative method in reproducing plants, it can also be linked with economics.
 Generally, when plants are grown naturally, the fruits will be sold.
 This is how it has relevance with economics.
-When the fruits are sold, money will be accumulated which means economics is also part of it.
-With artificial propagation, the fruits will grow even faster because the growth rate of the propagated plants is faster than the growth with seeds.
+When the fruits are sold, money will be accumulated With artificial propagation, the fruits will grow even faster because the growth rate of the propagated plants is faster than the growth with seeds.
 This means that more money can be made because the fruits can be taken faster.
 Also, the grower can plant the propagated plant with the desired characteristics.
 This means that money can be saved because the grower is being efficient.
 The grower can just plant what he or she needs.
 Therefore, artificial propagation and economics actually are related.

 Reference